 Round about 2004, a frustrated PC game designer came across the offline pokédex.
 He had become fascinated with the Pokémon games and was doing research on the game design and statistics.
 He made a donation as he found the pokédex quite useful.
 Later, he needed an update and again donated in 2008.
 This time he received an invitation to join the forums.
 Normally, retiring and shy, he decided to join and was welcomed into the forums.
 To this day, White Phoenix is the oldest continuing member ever to join.

 Later, White Phoenix was promoted to moderator.
 Then as most of the membership started growing up and going to college, activity in the forums started to fall off dramatically.
 Recognizing that the parent site was in need of updating and Gengar no longer had the time to maintain the site, White Phoenix offered to take over ownership in order to bring it up to date in the hopes of making Pokémon Dungeon a place for players to come for sharing information, creativity and interest about Pokémon.
+Gengar then transferred ownership to White Phoenix in 2011.
+Around 2013, Pokémon Dungeon was renamed to Haunted Pokémon Dungeon in order to re-iterate the ghost theme, differentiate it from a new site also called Pokémon Dungeon (.net), and to pay homage to Haunter who inspired the original site.

-Information about Luke & White Phoenix's Pokemon Dungeon
+Information about Luke & White Phoenix’s Pokémon Dungeon

 How and why did I decide to take on this project? although the fan site scene kind of died off for the most part toward the end of 2008 fan sites were what made the internet a fun place for me in the early 2000’s and it was sad to see how many of them were now a thing of the past.

-Gengar, Haunter, White Phoenix and many members of the Pokemon Dungeon community had clearly worked hard to make the site what it was, and the thought of their work being confined to the voids of the intraweb was enough to prompt me to bring the site back.
+Gengar, Haunter, White Phoenix and many members of the Pokémon Dungeon community had clearly worked hard to make the site what it was, and the thought of their work being confined to the voids of the intraweb was enough to prompt me to bring the site back.
 I am now working closely with White Phoenix to get the site back to former glories (particularly the forums which were once one of the most popular pokecommunities on the internet).